 This Anise Hyssop was started in my edible landscaping garden 3 years ago.
 It reseeds itself every year and is a delight to pollinators of all stripes!
-When rubbed it does indeed smell of anise.
+When rubbed, it does smell of anise indeed.

 Besides all the winged friends it brings to the front porch every day from July to September, my favorite memory of the plant is when a friend concocted a simple syrup from the green leaves for cocktails.
 Both the flowers and the leaves are edible.

 Anise hyssop, Agastache foeniculum, is an annual plant that grows 2-4 feet tall and 1-3 feet wide.
 It is sprawling but doesn’t need staking.
 The stems are woody.
 Flower colors range from white to lavender.
 Hyssop is a member of the mint family.